Breath Practice:

 All children learn best given clear, concise, instructions, trying to reduce directional cues down to 4 steps.

 Enjoys learning through games, songs, and stories.
-Cues for Balanced Breath can be woven into a song, built into an entry routine, or supported by fun props such as expandable spheres such as these.
+Cues for Breath of Joy can be woven into a song, built into an entry routine, or incorporated into a lesson that introduces a story around joy such as From Rain to Rainbows, Cloudy with With a Chance of Meatballs, or Everywhere, Wonder.

 Keep cues limited, simple, and be consistent with your working to help build a predictable routines.
 Modeling and pointing to the body parts you are engaging is useful.

-Appreciates praise and being noticed.
-After you teach the Balanced Breath, and students are comfortable and familiar, you may engage student leaders to guide the group.
+Students appreciate praise and being noticed.
+After you teach the Breath of Joy, and students are comfortable and familiar, you may engage student leaders to guide the group.

-Slightly longer attention spans, may be able to take in more instructions.
-You might invite students to notice the connections between the Balanced Breath practice, how they feel, and the quality of their minds, and feelings.
+As students have longer attention spans they are able to take in more instructions.
+You might invite students to notice the connections between the Breath of Joy, how they feel, and the quality of their minds, and feelings and use this experience to support journaling.

 As adolescence begins and continues, students will start to feel preoccupied with body image.
-It is important to cultivate a safe space for students to practice the Balanced Breath where they don’t feel singled out and they have the option to close their eyes or to soften their gaze.
+It is important to cultivate a safe space for students to practice the Breath of Joy where they don’t feel singled out and they have the option to close their eyes or to soften their gaze.

 Video